simbody/simbody/README.md

     $ sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-4.9 60 --slave /usr/bin/g++ g++ /usr/bin/g++-4.9

-To configure the default compiler interactively, run the following command

-    $ sudo update-alternatives --config gcc

 Remember that when having several compilers, CMake flags `CMAKE_C_COMPILER` and `CMAKE_CXX_COMPILER` can be used to select the ones desired.
 For example, Simbody can be